 - If the employee has not completed 5 years of his/her continuous service.

 - If the EPF withdrawal amount is more than Rs.50,000.
 Earlier the limit was Rs.30,000

 The whole amount in the EPF cannot be withdrawn till the age of retirement.
-The PF account consists of the contribution made by the employer, a contribution made by employee and interest earned on employer and employee contribution.
+The PF account consists of the contribution made by the employer, a contribution made by the employee, and interest earned on employer and employee contribution.

 Female employees are given exemption who is resigning from the services for getting married or due to childbirth or pregnancy.
 So, they can withdraw the whole EPF Balance.

-The retirement age is 58 yrs.
-A person can withdraw up to 90% of PF balance on attaining the age of 57 yrs.
+The retirement age is 58 years.
+A person can withdraw up to 90% of the PF balance on attaining the age of 57 years.

 The membership as an employee would not withdraw the full PF balance till the age of retirement.

 - As per the old rule, 100% PF is allowed to withdraw after 2 months of unemployment.

 - An individual can not withdraw a complete EPF amount while switching employers if they don’t be unemployed for two months or more.

 Do I require the employer’s permission to withdraw the PF amount from EPF?